How to Harvest Zinnia Seeds (So you Never have to Buy Them Again)

 Purchasing new seeds can be expensive!
 I want beautiful blooms in my cutting garden but I don’t want it to cost an arm and a leg!

-Also, I want to get different varieties of zinnias than the ones I already have.
+Also, I want to get different zinnia varieties than the ones I already have.
 Saving seeds will help the seed-buying budget for next year!

 Storing your zinnia seeds is the final step!
 There are several ways to store the harvested zinnia seeds.
 Here are a couple of ways to store the seeds.
 Let me know if you have other ideas for seed storage!